Pyxus/fray/docs/state-management/guide/controlling-state-transitions.md

     return input.get("is_jumping", false)
 ```

-To use a custom transition within your state machine you must pass in an instance of the transition when adding a new transition like so:
+To use a custom transition within your state machine, you must pass in an instance of the transition when adding a new transition like so:

 ```gdscript
 state_machine.initialize({},FrayStateCompound.builder()